Saturday, April 12, 2008

 Toe:

-When you are ready to work the toe, end at the 18th sc, just before the shell pattern.
+When ready to work the toe, end at the 18th sc, just before the shell pattern.
 Sc in the 1st and 3rd stitch of the next nine shells, you now have 36 sc total.

 *sc in the next 7 sc, sc 2 tog* 4 times